Blog

 • And more

 Even if you have an expired registration, you may be able to seek compensation from your own insurance policy.
+The expired tag usually does not affect car insurance coverage or cause the policy to be voided.
 Typically, insurance companies cannot cancel coverage because your registration expired in the middle of the term of an insurance policy.
-If you do not update your registration, though, you will not be able to renew your insurance policy when the current policy term expires.
+That said, if you do not update your registration, you will not be able to renew your insurance policy when the current policy term expires.

 Although Maryland crash victims usually obtain compensation from the at-fault driver’s insurance policy, they may also seek compensation from the first-party coverage in their own insurance policy, such as uninsured/underinsured motorist coverage, collision coverage and medical payment coverage.
-Remember that these are optional add-ons to an insurance policy, so it is important to review your coverage options with a knowledgeable attorney.
+Remember that these are optional add-ons to an insurance policy, so it is important to review your existing coverage, as well as other coverage options with a knowledgeable attorney.

-When Could an Insurance Policy be Cancelled in the Middle of the Term?
+When Could an Insurance Policy be Canceled in the Middle of the Term?

-Usually, insurance policies are cancelled in the middle of a term because:
+Usually, insurance policies are canceled in the middle of a term because:

 • The policyholder lied on the application, which could be called insurance fraud.

-• The policyholder failed to pay the premium after being warned by the insurance company that the policy would be cancelled for non-payment.
+• The policyholder failed to pay the premium after being warned by the insurance company that the policy would be canceled for non-payment.

 • You have an expired driver’s license, or it gets taken away for some reason.